Send batch and non-player events from your server

 |

-You can find all the possible fields in an event and their details in the table below.
+All the possible fields in an event are detailed in the following table:

 name | string | – | Yes | Event name. |